 Although there is a growing understanding of the additional costs to the care home sector attributable to COVID-19, there is a lack of knowledge about the implications for the financial sustainability of the sector as a whole, as well as for different types of organisation (e.g. large chains, charities, family-run care homes).
 Yet, it is essential for policy makers to comprehend these financial impacts if they are to design effective interventions to ensure the stability of care home provision, maintain safe standards of care and deliver good quality services.
 This new research will complement the analysis of care costs being undertaken by other relevant research conducted by the ESRC Sustainable Care programme.

 According to the 2019 report produced by the Skills for Care charity, the 600,000-strong care home workforce is characterised by low pay, high staff turnover and vacancy rates, and reliance on migrant labour.
 Given the difficulties in recruiting and retaining care home workers prior to the pandemic, policy makers also need to understand and address the financial impact of COVID-19 on staff experiences and efforts to retain staff.

 - Outputs / Expected Outputs

-- Experiences of staff at care home level and senior management in responding to any financial pressures, and how they have been affected
+- Experiences of staff at care home level and senior management in responding to any financial pressure, and how they have been affected

 - Recommendations for employers, regulators and policymakers